Leveraging faculty research in partnership with South Bend

 “The value of these workshops will be in convening multiple voices in the same room, bringing together people with different perspectives and inviting them to put all their wisdom on the table,” Williams-Preston said.
 “It’s exciting because combining expertise from the community with expertise from campus could help us understand these issues better and make a real, tangible difference in people’s lives in South Bend.”

-On the evening of October 7, the Center for Social Concerns will host a Community Partners Fair in Geddes Hall.
+On the evening of October 7, the Institute for Social Concerns will host a Community Partners Fair in Geddes Hall.
 Local nonprofit organizations will set up information tables throughout the building, and representatives from those organizations will be on hand for conversations with Notre Dame faculty, staff, and students who are interested in being more involved in the community.

 Williams-Preston’s other efforts will include engaging with neighborhood associations and networking with Saint Mary’s College, Holy Cross College, and Indiana University South Bend faculty who are working in the community.